I was keeping quiet about this, as it contradicts Gary Taubes, Michael R Eades & Richard D Feinman and Eugene J Fine.

 From Battle of the Weight Loss Diets: Who's Winning (at losing):-

-Insulin Resistant people do better on low-carb, high-fat (LCHF) diets than high-carb, low-fat (HCLF) diets.
+Insulin Resistant people lose more weight on low-carb, high-fat (LCHF) diets than high-carb, low-fat (HCLF) diets.

-Insulin Sensitive people do better on high-carb, low-fat (HCLF) diets than low-carb, high-fat (LCHF) diets.
+Insulin Sensitive people lose more weight on high-carb, low-fat (HCLF) diets than low-carb, high-fat (LCHF) diets.

-According to Gary Taubes's Carbohydrate Insulin Hypothesis, everyone loses more weight on low-carb, high-fat (LCHF) diets than on high-carb, low-fat (HCLF) diets.
+According to Gary Taubes's Carbohydrate Insulin Hypothesis, everyone should lose more weight on low-carb, high-fat (LCHF) diets than on high-carb, low-fat (HCLF) diets.
 Therefore, Gary Taubes's Carbohydrate Insulin Hypothesis is false.

 It's possible that in people who do well on LCHF diets, kcals out on the right hand side of the Energy Balance Equation increase significantly.
 So keep on keeping on.